 Score Visualization Website

-Sheet music database that helps users browse classical sheet music in a timely and efficient manner
+Sheet music database that helps musicians browse classical sheet music in a timely and efficient manner.

 Currently, online sheet music sources have flaws or lack features that make the user experience intuitive and simple.
 Musicians are forced to use multiple resources in order to find high-quality sheet music according to their specific needs of instrumentation and

-Our goal was to create a possible solution that helps people browse classical sheet music in a timely and efficient manner.
+Our goal was to create a solution that helps musicians browse and download classical sheet music in a timely and efficient manner.

 She was my “client” in this experience.
-Alongside my teammate, Duo Wei, we designed this tool according to the client’s needs, wishes, as well as user input.
+Alongside my teammate, Duo Wei, we designed this tool according to the client’s needs and feedback.

 February – May 2021